jeffdruid/cheap-flight/README.md

 ## Bugs

 - TODO

-- TODO - Error handling for when user tries to scrape but there is no internet connection.
+### Fixed Bugs

+- Explain the bugs encountered during the development of the Link-Validator Tool and how they were resolved.

 ### Trail slash in the URL

 - Issue: The tool was not handling URLs with trailing slashes correctly, leading to inaccurate link validation results.

-### Fixed Bugs

-- Explain the bugs encountered during the development of the Link-Validator Tool and how they were resolved.

 #### Incorrect Identification of Internal Links